-ADD COUNCIL LOGO HERE y Monitoring REGISTER OF INTERESTS FORM e details which I am required to declare unde ejudicial Interests. ar the Localism Act 2011 and related Regulations relating to my Pecunic P. C. Martine and Martine and South Munali My spouse /partner my spouse iparnier OSABLE PECUNIARY INTERESTS (see App endix B, Table 1 of the Code of Conduct) Any employment, office, trade, profession or vocation carried on for profit or gain.
-If yes, please state details if none, please state 'no' benefit (other than from the council) made to councillor during the previous 12-month period for expenses incurred by him/her in carrying of his/her duties as a councillor, or towards his/f election expenses.
-This includes any payment or financial benefit a trade union within the meaning of the Trade the d put her t from t Union NOT APPLICABLE sonly: by Monitoring being a Member of being a M Being a Member of fenter town/parish council na being a Member of fenter town/parish council na OSABLE PECUNIARY INTERESTS (see Appendix B, Table 1 of the Code Any employment, office, trade, profession or vocation carried on for profit or gain. if yes, please state details if none, please state details if none, please state details if none, please state ino' Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992. if yes, please state details
+ADD COUNCIL LOGO HERE

+REGISTER OF INTERESTS FORM

+I, (NAME) , being a Member of fenter town/parish council name here), set out below under the appropriate subject headings the details which I am required to declare under the Localism Act 2011 and related Regulations relating to my Pecuniary, Personal and/or Prejudicial Interests.

+Subject Description/Notes Please read Appendix 8 of the Code for full description Myself My spouse /partner PART 1 - DISCL OSABLE PECUNIARY INTERESTS (see Appendix B , Table 1 of the Code of Conduct) Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+If yes, please state details If none, please state 'no' 2, Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+If yes, please state details if none, please state 'no' NOT APPLICABLE